mobilerast/ssr-generator/readme.md

 The purpose of this development making your Single Page App more SEO-friendly and more indexable by Search engines.

-If you're limited to develop pre-rendering you could consider this solution to serve your content for search engines.
+If you're limited to develop pre-rendering you should consider this software to serve your content for search engines.

 1) fill out the my-website-urls.json